ydz-one/movie-recommender/README.txt

 README FOR UML Class Diagram:

 0) Overall Design
-The design for this program follows a three-tier architecture model of a presentation tier, application tier, and data tier.
+The design for this program follows a three-tier architecture model with a presentation tier, application tier, and data tier.

 The presentation tier consists of the UserInterface class; the application tier